 Colada coffee is a social drink widely used on the island of Cuba and in Cuban communities in the US.
 The authentic method for making Colada coffee is using dark-roasted Cuban coffee beans and a Moka pot.

-You need to make a mixture of sugar and foam by mixing a few drops of espresso with sugar and you will not be disappointed by this simple, inexpensive yet delicious Cuban coffee drink.
+You need to make a mixture of sugar and foam by mixing a few drops of espresso with sugar.
+You will surely love this simple, inexpensive, yet delicious Cuban coffee drink.
+So don’t wait any longer.
+Get yourself a Bialetti and brew up some Mayorga Cubano Roast today!